mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 #### PORTABLE MEDISCANNER

 This is a larger version of the personal mediscanner for use by field medics.
-The device is not optimised for a single individual and takes 1D minutes to calibrate itself to each new subject.
+The device is not optimized for a single individual and takes 1D minutes to calibrate itself to each new subject.
 It gives the same data as the personal version (although with slightly less detail), providing DM+1 on Medic checks once it has finished its analysis.
 Add-on chips for alien species are available for Cr500 each.

 Item TL Effect Kg Cost
 Portable